CoinWeek Ancient Coin Series by Mike Markowitz …..

-On his coins, Ardeshir appears with carefully dressed beard and hair, wearing an elaborate crown.
+On his coins, Ardeshir appears with a carefully dressed beard and hair, wearing an elaborate crown.
 Every Sasanian ruler had a unique crown combining symbols of various deities worshipped by Iranians.
-Major events in a reign were commemorated by adoption of a new crown.
-Eventually the crowns became so heavy that they had to be suspended on chains above the throne, but on coins rulers are always shown wearing their headgear.
+Major events in a reign were commemorated by the adoption of a new crown.
+Eventually, the crowns became so heavy that they had to be suspended on chains above the throne, but on coins, rulers are always shown wearing their headgear.

 The obverse inscription proclaims, “Mazda-worshipping Ardeshir, King of Kings of Iran, descended from the gods.”
 Subsequent rulers followed this formula; the short-lived Hormizd I (ruled 270-271) adding “King of Kings of Iran and non-Iran.”

 On a rare silver drachm issued two years before his death, Ardeshir appears facing a smaller portrait of his son and successor Shapur (crowned as co-ruler in 240), ensuring a smooth succession.